So, when is spring forward? What is it? And how do you prepare?

 Adjust your daily routines

-While adjusting your bedtime and wake up time, adjust the time of important activities in your daily routine as well.
-This could be activities such as meal times or your workout schedule.
+Adjust your bedtime and wake-up time, as well as the time of important daily activities.
+These could be activities such as meal times or your workout schedule.
 Daily routines are “time cues” for our bodies.
-So, by adjusting the time of them, hopefully that will assist us in adjusting our sleep schedules too.
+By adjusting their time, we can hopefully assist our sleep schedules.

 Make the most of natural light